sandeep-krp/dms/docs/SystemDesignSpecification.md

    A Source contains the following metadata: \
    2.1 `id` : A unique identifire for the source \
    2.1 `name` : The name of the Source. e.g `production-app-db`. \
-   2.2 `connectionId` : Id of the connection this source was derived from \
+   2.2 `connection_id` : Id of the connection this source was derived from \
    2.3 `conf` : A JSON representing the configurations of the source.
 Note that all fields from the `Connection` should be present here as source conf is inherited from the schema of connection. \
    2.4 `namespace` : Rerpresents the name of the namespace this source belongs to.